Adrienne Terblanche

 ‘That ridiculous boater offers no protection.
 I fail to understand the appeal of these current fashions.
 So masculine.’

-Mrs Kesby indulges in a new hat every season.
+I’ve grown used to Mrs Kesby’s habit of overemphasising certain words.
+She must think it sounds authoritative, but it is, frankly, ludicrous.
+As for hats, she indulges in a new one every season.
 This summer’s confection, a monstrosity of dark green straw with black ostrich plumes, veils her eyes with a net.
 Her usual black parasol provides additional shade.

 ‘If you end up with skin like tanned leather, be it on your own head.
 I may say, for a sixteen-year-old, you do nothing to heighten your chances of attracting a husband.’

 As it is not a market day, the square is devoid of stalls.
-On the corner of Castle Street, frowned upon by the fortress high on the cliffs, a motley group of women hold placards with the slogans ‘Women’s suffrage’ and ‘Votes for women’.
+On the corner of Castle Street, a motley group of women hold placards with the slogans ‘Women’s suffrage’ and ‘Votes for women’.

 Mrs Kesby tuts.
 ‘Disgraceful.
 Their menfolk should keep them under lock and key.’